atomist/sdm/README.md

 ### Normal git Clone

-Cloning any git project from anywhere under `$LOCAL_SDM_BASE` and running `slalom add-git-hooks` to add git hooks to it.
+Cloning any git project from anywhere under `$SDM_PROJECTS_BASE` and running `slalom add-git-hooks` to add git hooks to it.

 ### Symbolic Link
 Go to the correct organization directory, creating it if necessary.
 Then create a symlink to the required directory elsewhere on your machine.
 For example: